 Analysis / Bias

-According to Reporters without Borders, Belarus is ranked 153/180 in their World Press Freedom Index, stating “critical journalists and bloggers are threatened and arrested, leading news sites are blocked, access to information is restricted and media diversity is unknown.”
-The President of Belarus since 1994, is Alexander Lukashenko.
-He is independent and supported by the Belaya Rus which is a big tent organization formed to support the President, however, Belaya Rus is not a political party.
-While the President is supposedly non-partisan his primary support comes from left-leaning parties such as the Communist Party of Belarus (KPB), the Liberal Democratic Party of Belarus; and the Agrarian Party.
-Opposition parties include the Party of the Belarusian Popular Front (BPF); the Conservative-Christian Party; and the right-of-center United Civic Party.
+According to Reporters without Borders, Belarus is ranked 153/180 in their World Press Freedom Index: “critical journalists and bloggers are threatened and arrested, leading news sites are blocked, access to information is restricted, and media is diversity is unknown.”
+The President of Belarus since 1994 is Alexander Lukashenko.
+He is independent and supported by the Belaya Rus, a big tent organization formed to support the President; however, Belaya Rus is not a political party.
+While the President is supposedly non-partisan, his primary support comes from left-leaning parties such as the Communist Party of Belarus (KPB), the Liberal Democratic Party of Belarus, and the Agrarian Party.
+Opposition parties include the Party of the Belarusian Popular Front (BPF), the Conservative-Christian Party, and the right-of-center United Civic Party.

 Tut.by typically sources to local media such as Nasha Niva (Belarusian weekly newspapers), government sources such as state-owned TV channel CTV Belarus, mfa.gov (ministry of foreign affairs), and credible sources such as The New York Times.
-Further, they republish BBC articles and also utilizes questionable sources such as the Daily Mail.
-When it comes to US politics they report with a critical tone toward the Trump Administration “Trump moved from New York to Florida due to taxes”.
+Further, they republish BBC articles and utilize questionable sources such as the Daily Mail.
+Regarding US politics, they report with a critical tone toward the Trump Administration “Trump moved from New York to Florida due to taxes.”

 Failed Fact Checks

 Overall, we rate Tut.by Least Biased based on neutral wording and minimal editorializing.
 We also rate them Mostly Factual in reporting rather than High due to the occasional use of poor sources.
-Please note the minimal editorializing may be due to strict censorship in Belarus, therefore news stories may not tell the whole story.
-(M. Huitsing 7/23/2020)
+Please note the minimal editorializing may be due to strict censorship in Belarus; therefore, news stories may not tell the whole story.
+(M. Huitsing 7/23/2020) Updated (06/19/2022)